 Simon Fischer-Baum.
 Dr. Fischer-Baum is an Assistant Professor of Psychology.
 His research is focused on the representations and processes that underlie written and spoken language processing and short term memory, how they relate to each other, how they are instantiated neurally, and how they can be impaired and/or cortically reorganize following brain damage.

 Colin Noe.
-Colin is a 3rd year graduate student in the Fischer-Baum Lab.
+Colin is a 6th year graduate student in the Fischer-Baum Lab.
 He received a B.S. in Biology from Texas A&M in 2011, with minors in math and philosophy.
-He uses EEG/ERP methods to test cognitive theories of spoken language perception and memory.
+He uses EEG/ERP methods to test cognitive theories of spoken language perception and memory and is a member of the Rice Neuroengineering IGERT program.

 Sarah Irons.
-Sarah is a 1st year graduate student in the Fischer-Baum Lab.
+Sarah is a 4th year graduate student in the Fischer-Baum Lab.
 She received a B.S. in Biology and B.A.s in Sociology and Psychology from Centenary College of Louisiana in 2016.
-Her research is in the arena of computational cognitive neuropsychology; testing computational models of spoken production against the pattern of errors produced by individuals with aphasia.
+Her research interests include computational cognitive neuropsychology, sociolinguistics, and using phonetic measurement to understand cognitive processes in speech production and reading.

-Giulia Campana.
-Giulia is the lab manager of the Fischer-Baum lab.
-She received her B.A. in Psychology from Rice University in 2016.
+Annie Turney.
+Annie is the lab manager of the Fischer-Baum Lab.
+She received her B.A. in Cognitive Science from Rice University in 2019.

 Former Lab Members